-There are reports that when users close File Explorer in Windows 11, it remains in RAM, and after a while that can cause memory issues that slow down the operating system.
+There are reports that a Windows 11 memory leak problem causes File Explorer to eat RAM, which, after a while, can cause memory issues that slow down the operating system.

 Microsoft hasn't acknowledged this problem yet, but there is a workaround.
 Restart File Explorer (in the Task Manager, you’ll find Windows Explorer listed as a process, and if you click on it, there’s a ‘Restart’ button bottom-right), or just reboot your PC.